-We expect information management expense to decline \$0.1 million (18%) in fiscal 2009, and then to increase \$0.1 million (13%) in fiscal 2010 because of software applications purchased in fiscal 2009.
-We do not expect the composition of our information management activities to change significantly, and we expect only inflationary growth in their cost, over the remainder of the planning period.
+Information management expenses did not increase in fiscal 2009.
+We do not expect the composition of our information management activities to change significantly, and we expect only inflationary growth in their cost, over the planning period.

 Depreciation and capital expenditures